sunnybhandal/Language-Translator/README.md

 # Machine-Translation

 ## Purpose
-Develop an LSTM model that translates French words to English words.
+Develop an LSTM model using NLP that translates French words to English words.
 - (Stretch) translate English tweets to Spanish

 ## Process